Want to make passive income from the internet? Try affiliate marketing. It’s one of the best ways anyone can earn money online.

 All you have to do is recommend other people’s products and the money will start rolling into your bank account.
 If you’re promoting a product that has a re-occurring subscription, then you can get a commission for a lifetime (unless the customer cancels their subscription).

 You can read about the basics of affiiliate marketing here.
 If you want to learn everything there is to know about affiliate marketing; you can grab this popular eBook.

 But affiliate marketing is not as easy as I’m making it sound.
 There are lots of people struggling to make it in that field.
 That’s why it has become so competitive.

-Commission theft commonly involves dishonest companies setting up malware in people’s web browsers with the aim of replacing our unique affiliate links with their link, thereby giving these hackers our commissions.
+Commission theft commonly involves dishonest companies setting up malware in people’s web browsers to replace our unique affiliate links with their link, thereby give these hackers our commissions.

 The good news is that a defensive weapon has been developed:

 What Is Link Cloaking?